zdravkov/kendo-docs/api/web/editor.md

 ### stylesheets `Array`

 Allows custom stylesheets to be included within the editing area.
+This setting is applicable only when the [Editor is initialized from a `textarea`](/kendo-ui/getting-started/web/editor/overview) and a contenteditable iframe is generated.

 #### Example